-Martin tells the story as an example today of why she appreciates every breath of life today, why she feels like its important to fight the most vulnerable in the community and to make her home of Penns Grove the best she can make it while she can.
+Today, Martin tells the story as an example of why she appreciates every breath of life, why she feels like its important to fight for the most vulnerable in the community and to make her home of Penns Grove the best she can make it while she can.

 “My illness began with a sore throat, then weakness and tingling in my hands and feet,” Martin recently told Front Runner New Jersey.
 “Ultimately, I had become paralyzed.
 Because my father had been in the military, I was admitted into Walson Army Hospital in Fort Dix, N.J.
 After a few days I was flown to Walter Reed Military Hospital in Bethesda, Md. where I remained for approximately a month.

 Since then, Martin has struggled with her gross and fine motor skills, taking years for her to gain most of them back.

 “I credit my recovery in my faith in God and the support of my family,” Martin said.
 “When necessary, I share my story because I want to convey messages of hope.
 Letting people know to not get discouraged or give up because of the obstacles in their lives; but to continue to press forward reaching for their goals.”

 Martin was elected to Penns Grove council last year with running mate Jonathan Carter.
 They won a contentious Democratic primary and November general election, where Martin was the top vote-getter in each race.